wjburton/personal_website/content/post/interpretable_model_log/index.md

 * Random Forest
 * Gradient boosting (common form of this is Extreme gradient boosting)

+**The explainable component** is built in using business knowledge.
+It is the difference between building a churn model based off nonsensical variables like client name vs variables that someone can easily rationalize from a business context.

-### When to build an interpretable model
+### When to build an interpretable and explainable model?
-Basically you should work on an interpretable model any time you think it is important to be able to explain predictions, or which factors are most important and why.
-In most problems I've worked on it has been desired to have an interpretable model.
-Here's a few places it's been required in my experience:
+Basically you should built an interpretable model any time you think it is important to explain predictions or to understand which factors are most important and why.
+Most problems I've worked on have required an interpretable and explainable model.
+A couple examples include:
-* Risk modeling - we needed to be able to tell the stakeholder specific pockets of high risk individuals defined by a few variable cuts.
-The model needed to be "easy enough to explain to my grandma on the last mile of a half marathon".
+* Risk modeling - We needed to be able to tell the stakeholder specific pockets of high risk individuals defined by a few variable cuts.
+The model needed to be "easy enough to explain to my grandma on the last mile of a half marathon" as described by the primary stakeholder.
-* Pricing - when we price the partner we need to be able to explain why they are paying more for certain leads.
+* Pricing - We needed to be able to explain to partners why we were charging more for some leads and less for others.
-* Fraud - we need to know why people are being rejected for something.
+* Fraud - We needed to know why some people would be rejected and others approved.

-So far, the only places I've seen black box models in production was when the modeling task was repeated across multiple products and relationships are constantly changing (i.e. a recommendation engine on a platform that constantly changes).
-It's a type of problem where you really couldn't have explainable models as it would be too expensive to manually build those every time.
+So far, the only places I've seen black box models in production was in cases where the modeling task was repeated across multiple products and the variable associations with the response were constantly changing (i.e. a recommendation engine on a platform that constantly changes).
+It's a type of problem where you really couldn't have interpretable and explainable models as it would be too expensive to manually build those every time.

-**How to build an interpretable model** <br>
+### How to build an interpretable model** <br>
+[In Progress]
 Steps: <br>
 1. Understand the business context and typical drivers of the process.
 If you want to be able to explain your model you need to understand why certain components used are important.
 This should be completed in the beginning through conversations with subject matter experts.
 2. Understand your available data.
 Are there missing values?
 Are there any unexpected patterns?
 Do any of the trends not align with the expected definitions?